aws/karpenter-provider-aws/designs/aws/aws-launch-templates-v2.md

 ### **Which parameters should we support in the providerSpec?**

-The reason this question is important is because we don’t want to bloat the AWS providerSpec by adding every EC2 property in there.
+The reason this question is important is because we don't want to bloat the AWS providerSpec by adding every EC2 property in there.
 Having said that, we’ve already made some changes to the v1alpha5 Provisioner API to support scenarios that could’ve been addressed by a custom launch template.
-This includes [overriding instanceProfiles](https://github.com/aws/karpenter/pull/914), flexibility to [change maxPods](https://github.com/aws/karpenter/pull/1032), configure [IMDS settings](https://github.com/aws/karpenter/commit/5bb3c3ab4ec840de15f05090761bc5f0733bda46), specify [clusterDNS](https://github.com/aws/karpenter/pull/1013) and more.
+This includes [overriding instanceProfiles](https://github.com/aws/karpenter/pull/914), flexibility to [change maxPods](https://github.com/aws/karpenter/pull/1032), configure [IMDS settings](https://github.com/aws/karpenter/commit/5bb3c3ab4ec840de15f05090761bc5f0733bda46), specify [clusterDNS](https://github.com/aws/karpenter/pull/1013), supporting [BlockDeviceMappings](https://github.com/aws/karpenter/pull/1420) and more.

 The rationale we’ve stuck to so far is